Empowering Individuals: Obsessive Compulsive Disorder (OCD) Support and Therapy

 - Develop coping strategies that reduce anxiety and build confidence

-For some individuals, support may also include working collaboratively with a Logic Lounge Psychiatrist to explore whether medical management could assist your overall care plan.
+For some individuals, support may also include working collaboratively with a Logic Lounge Psychiatrist to explore whether medical management could assist their overall care plan.

 You can also explore practical tools and insights on our page about Dealing with OCD.